Fluxus Fest - Year One

 Dick Higgins' Fluxus-style Event Score for Danger Music #3: a vision of 1960s social distancing that resonates eerily today.

-Black Love is an audio show about love and blackness, directed by Maya Johnson.
+Black Hearts, Black Voices is an audio show about love and blackness, directed by Maya Johnson.
 Every Valentine’s Day, artists share their stories about love and loneliness, parenthood and platonic relationships, sex, sacrifice, kink and consent.
 For the first show in February 2021, the theme is Distance.
 In March of 2020, the entire country was brought to a screeching halt that persisted through spring, summer, and now into autumn with no clear vision of the future.
 Some of us were forced to be away from loved ones, others were trapped in apartments with way too many people.
 Distance, or lack of it, for months on end, has changed us.
 Forever.

 Karl Ronneburg's The Precipice will begin workshops in spring 2021, with premieres in the 2021-22 season.
 Weaving together text from journal entries and poems by Karl Ronneburg and Grey Grant, The Precipice is an evening-length staged song-cycle that explores the human relationship with moments of transition.
 Scenes take place alternatively as conversations and parallel monologues between the two characters in a variety of meeting places: a coffee shop, a bus ride, a camping trip, a dinner party.

 Ultimately, the titular Precipice represents a metaphor of irreversible change: taking a leap, making a big decision, jumping—and throughout, the costs of those decisions weigh heavily.
 Who or what do we leave behind when we move on from a relationship or place?
 What do we hold on to?
 How do we make those leaps without losing ourselves in the process, without letting go of what it is about those places and relationships that made us who we are?